LISTEN TO AUDIO OF THIS CONTENT

-Determining the question just how long does Xanax stay in your system, urine, blood and hair is based on 9 variables.
-That is why it is virtually impossible to answer absolutely.
-According to Wikipedia;
+The question of how long does Xanax stay in your system, urine, blood and hair is based on lots of variables.
+That’s why it is impossible to give one answer to this question absolutely.

 - muscle spasms

 Xanax (Alprazolam) is the most prescribed and misused benzodiazepine in the US

 How Long Does Xanax Stay In Your Urine System

 Alpazolam, better known as Xanax, is a drug categorized as a benzodiazepine.
 Due to the high abuse rates in the USA, tests have been created to detect the drug in body fluids and tissue.